kin3303/cloudbees_cdro_install_dockerize/README.md

 After using this command,
 check the output log in ur PC and if the Cloudbees Flow server is running, exit by Ctrl +C and then open Webbrowser with the displayed URL for set the Database Configuration.
+You can use mysql server that I already installed.
+To achieve this, the following settings should be set.
 ```
 Database Type : Mysql
 Database Name : ecdb